frc6506/docs/gitHubAdmin/overview.md

 # GitHub Admin Overview

-As a GitHub.com admin, you will:
+As an admin for our team's [GitHub.com organization](https://github.com/frc6506), you will:

 - assist with keeping the team going smoothly, even when things go wrong
 - Facilitate working on multiple features simultaneously from separate computers by separating development into _branches_, which are then _merged_ together with a _pull request_.
-- maintain the code's history with `git`, a version control tool
+- Maintain the code's history with `git`, a version control tool
-- ensure the code is backed the code to `github.com` (_committing_ the code to the repository and then _pushing_ the code to GitHub)
+- Ensure the code is backed the code to `github.com` (_committing_ the code to the repository and then _pushing_ the code to GitHub)
+- Help out other team members when needed
 - Enable the above to be completed by ensuring that the team's GitHub organization account is maintained and prepared for each season.

 `git` software and GitHub are real world tools used by professionals and many open source projects.

-## Quick Start Guide for a New Season
+## Quick Start Guides for a New Season

 [Add Members](quickGuides/membersQuickSetup)